richjenks/stats/README.md

 // [2, 3]
 ```

-> This function always return an array because it is able to handle multi-modal data and an empty array would mean there is no mode
+> This function always returns an array because it is able to handle multi-modal data — an empty array would mean there is no mode

 ### Frequencies